lucasnasc2/sales-tracker/README.md

 }
 ```
 ### Development
-If you wanna se the app in development mode in you local machine, you can deploy the Vite development server, to run the frontend and see changes in realtime, and the Firebase emulator suit, to run an emulated version of firebase, with authentication and firestore database.
+If you wanna see the app in development mode in you local machine, you can run the Vite development server, for fronten, and see changes in realtime, and the Firebase emulator suit, for an emulated version of firebase, with authentication and firestore database.
 The Firebase emulator comes with a neat interface in which you can create users and set the custom claims necessary for the app to work.

 1. To spin the dev server `npm run dev` on your root folder.
 2. in another terminal tab, spin the Firebase emulator `firebase emulators:start`.